-Beech Woods Park is a community park which serves the entire community with its fitness center, and multi-purpose building, tennis courts, and driving range, including portions that are heated and lighted year round. play area, picnic shelter, open space and green infrastructure.
+Beech Woods Park is a community park which serves the entire community with its recreation center, tennis courts, playground, picnic shelter, open space and green infrastructure.
+There is also a driving range, including portions that are heated and lighted, for year-round play.